Ada Levick: Career

 Pursuing a career in acting, she adopted the stage name "Ada Wallace".
 When asked why she chose the profession, she remarked: "I thought that if I were ever going to do anything for myself that I had better begin, and my inclination pointed to the stage, and so here I am".
 In 1875, she appeared in the play Bread on the Waters with her drama company, where she was credited under her birth name, Ada Bartling.
 Her performance was met with praise for its poise and professionalism.

 On January 2, 1883, the play Moths, adapted from Ouida's novel, was performed at Crawford's Opera House in Topeka, Kansas, by a prominent dramatic company with which Levick was a member of the cast.
 As a native of Topeka, the performance was presented as a complimentary benefit in her honor and anticipated a high attendance.
-Later that year, in August, she returned to Topeka with her company, at which time the The Topeka Daily Capital described her as "winning for herself a most enviable reputation in the profession".
+Later that year, in August, she returned to Topeka with her company, at which time The Topeka Daily Capital described her as "winning for herself a most enviable reputation in the profession".
 In 1904, she played the part of Queen Elizabeth I in Dorothy Vernon of Haddon Hall.

 Her final stage appearance was the leading part in The Lion and the Mouse.